Ken P's Today in History

 • 2003 - THQ releases the Red Faction II video game for the GameCube in the US.
 Price is US$49.99.

-• 2005 - At the Game Developers Conference, Nintendo President Satoru Iwata shows footage of a new Legend of Zelda game for the GameCube, and gives some details of Nintendo's next-generation console, code-name Revolution.
+• 2005 - At the Game Developers Conference, Nintendo President Satoru Iwata shows footage of a new Legend of Zelda video game for the GameCube, and gives some details of Nintendo's next-generation console, code-name Revolution.
 The system will use free wireless play, touchscreen controllers, and play GameCube games.
 The system will include a DVD player, and a virtual console to play all prior Nintendo console games.
 The core processor is supplied by IBM, code named Broadway; the graphics chipset is supplied by ATI, code named Hollywood.
 Iwata also demonstrates Nintendogs and ElectroPlankton for the Nintendo DS.

 • 2008 - Microsoft reduces the price of the Xbox in Europe by 80 euros, to 200 euros for the Arcade version, and 370 euros for the Elite version.